tylerneylon/msgbox/readme.md

 ### How do servers respond when they see a new connection?

+*Note*: I decided that most of this section is made obsolete by the notes in the heartbeats section.

 Let's see if we can implement this without needing a `CMap`.

 If the client sends over a new connection type of packet - this can be